 Marriage and Education

 At the tender age of 13, Mohandas entered into marriage with Kasturba Makanji.
 In 1888, they welcomed a baby boy before he set sail for London to pursue further studies.
-In 1893, he ventured to South Africa to continue his law practice, where he encountered severe racial discrimination imposed by the British.
+In 1893, he ventured to South Africa to continue his law practice, where he faced severe racial discrimination imposed by the British.

 Civil Rights Movement in Africa